karenmeep/karenmeep.github.io/_posts/2016-01-02-side-effects.md

 - Return undefined.

-- Return undefined, have the app register to receive a ‘save site’ event once the user actively chose to save the site, then ask for the URL again (or deliver it via the event information).
+- Return undefined, have the app register to receive a ‘save site’ event once the user actively choses to save the site, then ask for the URL again (or deliver it via the event information).

 - Silently save the site with a temporary name, then return the URL.
 Back when this feature was requested, the ability to save the site silently and under a temporary name was not available, so this option was out of the question.